liwithcde/Todo-List-On-Windows-Wallpaper/README.md

 ## Introduction

-This is a unique desktop to-do application that allows users to display to-do items directly on their desktop wallpaper.
-Written in Python, this application provides a Tkinter-based GUI that allows users to easily edit their to-do items and automatically displays the updated to-do items on the desktop background.
+This is a unique desktop sticker application that allows users to display sticker items directly on their desktop wallpaper.
+Written in Python, this application provides a Tkinter-based GUI that allows users to easily edit their sticker items and automatically displays the updated sticker items on the desktop background.

 ## Function

-Visualize to-do items on your desktop wallpaper.
+Visualize sticker items on your desktop wallpaper.
-Edit to-do items via simple GUI.
+Edit sticker items via simple GUI.
-Automatically update your desktop wallpaper to reflect your latest to-do items.
+Automatically update your desktop wallpaper to reflect your latest sticker items.

 ## Instructions for use

 Unzip .zip file in release.
 Run main.exe.
-After launching the program, a GUI window will appear showing your to-do list.
-You can add or edit to-do items in this window.
-After you finish editing and save, the program will automatically update your desktop wallpaper to display your latest to-do list.
+After launching the program, a GUI window will appear showing your sticker list.
+You can add or edit sticker items in this window.
+After you finish editing and save, the program will automatically update your desktop wallpaper to display your latest sticker list.

 ## Known issues